python-ellar/ellar/docs/overview/controllers.md

 ```

 !!! hint
-    Class Decorators name are capitalized while function/method decorator name are in lower case
+    Class decorators are conventionally named with capital letters, while function/method decorator names typically use lowercase letters.

-The `@get()` HTTP method decorator before the `get_all(self)` method marks `get_all(self)` as the HTTP request handler that will handle a specific endpoint matching the route path and HTTP method of `GET`.
+The `@get()` HTTP method decorator preceding the `get_all(self)` method designates `get_all(self)` as the HTTP request
+handler responsible for handling a specific endpoint matching the route path and HTTP method of `GET`.

-But what then is the route path of `get_all(self)`?
-The route path is determined by concatenating the controller `path prefix` and the path specified in the HTTP method function decorator `@get()`.
+But what exactly is the route path for `get_all(self)`?
+The route path is determined by combining the controller's
+`path prefix` and the path specified in the HTTP method function decorator `@get()`.

-For example, we've declared a prefix for every route `(car)`, and haven't added any path information in the decorator, which means the path will default to `/`.
-In that case,
+For instance, if we've set a prefix for every route `(car)` and haven't added any path information in the
-Ellar will map `GET /car/` requests to the `get_all(self)` handler.
+decorator, it means the path defaults to `/`.
+In this case, Ellar will associate `GET /car/` requests with the `get_all(self)` handler.

-Another example to help make things clear, a path prefix of `/users` combined with the decorator `@get('/profile')` would produce a route mapping for requests like
+To illustrate further, if we have a path prefix of `/users` and include the decorator `@get('/profile')`,
+it would result in a route mapping for requests like `GET /users/profile`.
-`GET /users/profile`.

 ### **Overview of HTTP function decorator parameters:**